German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 Note: The German word Kriegslok is an abbreviation for Kriegslokomotive.
 In English: War Locomotive.

-This post is about the last Kriegslok war locomotives in commercial, but not in heritage service.
-A small number of these locomotives still haul coal wagons at coal mines in the Tuzla region of Bosnia and Herzegovina.
-Source: Europe’s last Real Steam: Bosnia-Herzegovina.
-Accessed 25 April 2024.
-In February 2024, FarRail Tours advertised a tour to visit the railways at the coal mines.
+This post is about the last Kriegslok war locomotives in commercial use (as opposed to heritage or museum operation, which is primarily for tourism or preservation).
+A small number of these locomotives, steam-powered engines built for freight transport during wartime, still haul coal wagons at coal mines in the Tuzla region of Bosnia and Herzegovina.

 First Manufacture of Kriegslok War Locomotives Started in 1942